victor-malheiro/sql_portfolio_project/README.md

 <div align="justify">Since the vírus is becoming endemic we can see that the percentage of the population infected is increasing through time, but the death percentage is decreasing.</div></br>

 ```
-SELECT location, date, total_cases,population, (total_cases/population)*100 as PercentPopInfected
+SELECT location, date, total_cases,population, (total_cases/population)*100 AS PercentPopInfected
 FROM CovidDeaths
-WHERE location like '%Portugal%' and total_deaths is not NULL
+WHERE location LIKE '%Portugal%' AND total_deaths IS NOT NULL
 ORDER BY PercentPopInfected DESC
 ```